 But avoiding default is as simple as following just a few steps.
 All of them involve the same general skills required for running a successful business.
 Thus, if you’ve already done this, you should have no trouble paying off a business loan.

 Here’s how to ensure you never default on a business loan:

 1. Make Sure You Truly Need a Business Loan

 If someone defaults on a business loan, it’s usually because they took it out for the wrong reasons.
 Maybe they thought a strategic issue could be solved by more funding.
-Maybe they mistook a deeper, strategic issue for a “slow month.”
+Perhaps they mistook a more deep-seated, strategic problem for a “slow month.”
 Either way, the business did not have a revenue foundation that was solid enough to pay off the debt while covering operational expenses simultaneously.

 2. Ask For the Right Amount

 The risk of default is extremely slim if you ask for the right borrowing amount.
 Before figuring out the actual cost of your desired investment, you must first determine how much cash your business has on-hand for paying off debt.
 The answer to this question lies within a mathematical formula called the debt service coverage ratio, or “DSCR.”

 The first part of the ratio can be your monthly or annual cash flow, while the second represents how much debt you’d hypothetically have to pay back on a monthly or yearly basis, depending on what you used for the first part.
 If your answer is above 1, you would easily be able to pay off this hypothetical loan while covering regular business expenses.